peejaywk/VinylRack/testing.md

 1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
 2. In the search bar enter the name of a known artist listed on the site and confirm that the correct number of products are returned and displayed correctly.
 3. In the search bar enter the name of a known album listed on the site and confirm that the correct number of products are returned and displayed correctly.
-4. In the search bar enter word that is used in the descripion of a product and confirm that the correct number of products are returned and displayed correctly.
+4. In the search bar enter word that is used in the description of a product and confirm that the correct number of products are returned and displayed correctly.
 5. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
 6. Repeat the above steps using a mobile device if possible.

 #### Test Notes
 The correct products were found and displayed when searching by artist name, album name or a string in the product description on desktop devices.
 If the search string was found in more than one product then the correct number of products were returned and displayed.

-The search wasn't functioning when the nav bar had been collapsed for mobile deives.
+The search wasn't functioning when the nav bar had been collapsed for mobile devices.
 See [Bugs & Issues](#bugsissues) section below for details and how this problems was resolved.

 Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
 Repeated tests using a Samsung Galaxy S8 mobile device with no issues.